Office: PAS 2019

 Commentary & Conference Proceedings

-2013 - [Peer Reviewed Commentary] The Politics of Humor and Humor as Politics during Turkey’s Gezi Park Protests, Cultural Anthropology, Hotspots Special Issue titled, “An Impromptu Uprising: Ethnographic Reflections on the Gezi Park Protests in Turkey.
+2013 - [Editor Reviewed Commentary] The Politics of Humor and Humor as Politics during Turkey’s Gezi Park Protests, Cultural Anthropology, Hotspots Special Issue titled, “An Impromptu Uprising: Ethnographic Reflections on the Gezi Park Protests in Turkey.

 2006 - [Conference Proceeding] En-Gendering the Exception: State Power and the Politics of Gender in Turkey, in Colleen Bell and Tina Managhan (eds.)
 Exceptional Measures for Exceptional Times: The State of Security Post 9/11: Selected Proceedings of the Thirteenth Annual Conference for International and Security Studies, pp.147-160.
 Toronto: York Center for International and Security Studies, York University.